philhanna/datdif/README.md

 # datdif

 Calculates and prints the difference between dates.
 By default, dates must be in the format MM/DD/YYYY.
-The month and day can be either one or two digits.
-The year must be four digits.
 The string "today" can be entered for either date.

 ## Usage